JohnPPinto/energy-consumption-forecasting/README.md

 ```
 Once all the files are present in the project directory, you can start the docker procedure for deploying the Apache airflow to run the ML pipeline and access the Airflow UI using the external IP address provided by the GCP compute engine VM instance and remember that port 8080 is for airflow UI and 8000 is for PyPIserver for hosting the packages.

+Note: Before beginning with the installation of Airflow through Docker Compose, airflow needs the user ID of the system, if this is not provided then the installation is done with root user ownership which does not allow access, so to make sure we have access run this command ```export AIRFLOW_UID=$(id -u)```

 ### Deploying Web Application
 Deploying the Web Application is similar to the above deployment of Apache Airflow.\
 Connect to the VM using the SSH command, and install all the necessary tools like git and docker.
 Then copy the sensitive files using the SCP command. \
 Run the web application docker command to build and run the docker image and then access the frontend, monitoring, and backend UI using the external IP address along with the respective port.

 ### Continuous Deployment
-The continuous deployment is performed by utilizing a tool called Github Actions.
-Github Actions automates the process of uploading the project code to the private PyPI server through SSHing the GCP virtual machine instance, along with this it also automates the process of updating the airflow and web application code in the virtual machine.
+The continuous deployment is performed by utilizing a tool called GitHub Actions.
+GitHub Actions automates the process of uploading the project code to the private PyPI server through SSHing the GCP virtual machine instance, along with this it also automates the process of updating the airflow and web application code in the virtual machine.

 ## Conclusion
 This project showcases the implementation of an MLOps workflow for electricity consumption forecasting in Denmark.
 By focusing on workflow design and integration, the project demonstrates the importance of robust deployment and monitoring practices in real-world applications.
 Future efforts may involve refining the workflow, applying DRY principles, exploring additional modeling techniques, and enhancing monitoring capabilities to further improve forecast accuracy and reliability.